jordanLswartz/jordanswartz/README.md

-I’m Jordan, a software engineer and physician informaticist.
+Hi I’m Jordan, a software engineer and physician informaticist.
 My focus is on using tech to improve healthcare.
 <hr />

 I recently co-created [Triage](https://team-triage.github.io/), an open source consumer proxy that enables parallelism and provides a dead letter store.